 Celebrity Big Brother viewers call out Louis Walsh for ‘incredibly rude’ comment

-Celebrity Big Brother viewers call out Louis Walsh for ‘incredibly rude’ Lauren Simon comment

 ‘I was startled by his attitude,’ one person said of his abrupt remarks